 Participatory management is one of the innovative models that have emerged in recent years.
 This type of management places people at the center of all decisions and favors the involvement of the company’s staff in important decisions.

 By opting for this model, the manager no longer takes into account hierarchical positions.
-They swap their superior jacket for that of coach or guide.
-They support their employees on a daily basis and encourages them to become more involved in strategic decision-making.
+They swap their superior jacket for that of a coach or guide.
+They support their employees daily and encourage them to become more involved in strategic decision-making.

 With participatory management, all employees, regardless of their position in the chain, are put on an equal footing.
 Their opinion is taken into account with regard to the management of working time, methods of execution of tasks, strategies for the development of the activity, etc.